isomerpages/moe-dazhongpri/_learner-excellence/Mathematics.md

 The department teaching principles are aligned to the Singapore Teaching Practice.
 The key principles:

-1. Teaching is for learning; learning is for understanding; understanding is for reasoning and applying and ultimately problem solving.
+1. Teaching is for learning; learning is for understanding; understanding is for reasoning and applying and ultimately problem solving.<br>

-2. Teaching should build on students’ knowledge; being cognisant of students’ interests and experiences; and engage them in active & reflective learning.
+2. Teaching should build on students’ knowledge; being cognisant of students’ interests and experiences; and engage them in active & reflective learning.<br>
 3. Teaching should connect learning to the real world, harness ICT tools & emphasize 21st century competencies.

 Teaching is an interactive and iterative process that is focused on students’ learning.
 Teachers use a range of teaching approaches to engage students in learning, collect various sources of feedback to inform them of their instruction and the students’ learning, and then make informed decisions on their instructional practices to enhance learning.